-Ground control surveys, including monumentation and ground survey point (GSP) collection, were conducted by QSI to support the airborne acquisition.
-Ground control data were used to geospatially correct the aircraft positional coordinate data, and nonvegetated and vegetated check points were collected to perform quality assurance checks on final LiDAR data.
+Ground control surveys, including monumentation, and ground survey points (GSPs) were conducted to support the airborne acquisition.
+Ground control data were used to geospatially correct the aircraft positional coordinate data and to perform quality assurance checks on final lidar data.